postlund/pyatv/docs/documentation/atvremote.md

     $ atvremote -n "Living Room" <some command>

+### Manually specifying a device

+It is possible to bypass the automatic scanning that `atvremote` performs by passing the `--manual` flag.
+This is convenvient if you rely on an external scanning process or to shorten the turn-around time during development testing.
+However, doing so means that you mainly lose all benefits of unique identifiers.
+They lose meaning completely.
+Only use this mode if you know what you are doing!

+When specifying `--manual` you *must* also specify `--address`, `--port`, `--protocol` and `--id`.
+Even though the identifier is not used (or applicable), you must still specify something.
+A simple call example looks like this:

+    $ atvremote --manual --address 10.0.0.10 --port 49152 --protocol mrp --id test playing

 ## Pairing with a device

 In most cases you have to pair with a device and obtain *credentials* in order to communicate